-But it happened when he was around four months.
+But it happened when he was around six months.
 It did not come easy though, we tried so many different things.
 Only thing you have to keep in mind is, every baby is different.
 Some start sleeping through the night early on, some need some more time.

 If you are one of those parents who are still waking up in the middle of night to feed or comfort your 4+ month old baby, there is still hope.
 There are so many different things you can try to help baby sleep through the night.
 If you wondering how to make baby sleep through the night, here are a few tips that came in handy for us that helped smooth the transition from wakefulness to relaxing sleep time.

 Is your baby sleeping for four to five hours during the day but wakes every two to three hours during the night?
 If yes, then it is time to switch the sleep and wake clock on your baby.
 Shorter naps during the day will help him sleep longer hours during the night.
 Babies need their sleep, if they are not getting it during the day time, they will get it at night.